maxzheng/great-life-guide/README.md

 the steps to achieve that in a meaningful and sustainable way, so everyone can be powerful, happy, productive, and prosperous.

+The greatness of your life is based on the choices and actions that you take and nothing more -- your background and circumstances, while they might cause some resistance, don't matter at the end (e.g. If there is a will, there is a way.
+Anything is possible if you put in the right effort and want it bad enough.).
+If you want to change your life, simply take different choices and actions (e.g. Choose to feel good for doing what is necessary and right instead of doing wrong things that feel good).
+This guide provides some of that and if used consistently, a great life is guaranteed.
+One more thing, greatness isn't about achievement, but the mastery of life, which means you can *choose* to do nothing and can still be great. :wink: The key to mastery is everything becomes *your choice and responsibility* and no one else's -- the way you feel about anything, the actions you take, the dreams that you want to achieve, etc.

 Power
 -----